Rachanastasia/sliced/README.md

 Welcome to Sliced, an app to parse and manipulate recipes.

 This repo contains the Sliced web app.
-The TypeScript algorithm used to parse and manipulate recipe data resides in [its own repo](https://github.com/rachelrly/slicer).
+The TypeScript algorithm used for the parsing and scaling functionality data resides in [its own repo](https://github.com/rachelrly/slicer) and can be installed independedntly from the npm registry with `npm i recipe-slicer`.

 ## User Story